justin73/calculator_project/README.md

 Exisiting bugs:
   1. since validation is not done yet, so for parenthese calculation, there are some non-valid format still allowed
+  2. only allows one layer of parenthese for now